Pulsar7/CatchMe/README.md

 # "Catch-Me"

-Catch your friends with your phone using GPS.
+Catch your friends with your phone using GPS and Bluetooth sockets.

 ## Table of contents